transcriptionpro/wuc-new/_posts/2014-11-24-bitcoin-isle-of-man.md

 </p><p>

 <strong>Brian Donegan</strong>:  Sure.
 Sure.
 Maybe if I could wind it back a little bit, Trace, and just give a little bit of context perhaps.
 The Isle of Man is a small island between Ireland and England, for those listeners who don't know where it is.
 We are a population of 85,000 people.
-And the financial services industry has been our main industry for the last 30 years.
+And the <a href="/counterparty-risk-socialized-losses-vs-central-clearing/">financial services industry</a> has been our main industry for the last 30 years.
 Government decided to diversify into digital business about 10 years ago with the eGaming or iGaming.
 That's gambling online.

 </p><p>

 That's now become 10% of our gross domestic product or 10% of our economy.
-And early this year, we started to receive a lot of interest from the digital currency community.
-They saw the opportunity in the Isle of Man was a place or a destination or a jurisdiction as a go-to place for digital currency simply because we had the credentials in digital business.
+And early this year, we started to receive a lot of interest from the <a href="/bitcoin-and-interest-rates/">digital currency community</a>.
+They saw the opportunity in the Isle of Man was a place or a destination or a jurisdiction as a go-to place for <a href="/monetary-theory-monetary-history/">digital currency</a> simply because we had the credentials in digital business.

 </p><p>